nguyenngoclongdev/vs-terminal-keeper/README.md

     // Keep existing terminals open when a session is executed.
     keepExistingTerminals: boolean,

+    // A Boolean variable indicating whether to execute the clear command during initialization.
+If the value is true, the clear command will not be executed upon initialization.
+If the value is false, the clear command will be executed.
+    noClear: boolean;

     // The theme can either automatically select colors/icons or manually.
     theme: string,